Policies

 Recommended Usage

-- prefer simple, readable conditions over clever policy expressions
+- Prefer readable conditions over clever policy expressions.

 What Policies Do Not Replace